geekpradd/sublime-html5-minifier/README.md

 For example, if you are working on a file 'main.css' in the location 'C:\Projects\' then a minified file will be created at 'C:\Projects\' with the name main.min.css making the full path 'C:\Projects\main.min.css'.

 This is done to keep two versions of the codebase, one minified and the other development version

+##What's new in Version 1.1?

+Version 1.1 contains the following changes in the plugin:

+- Minifying Process runs in a separate thread

+- Source has been streamlined on the principles of OOP

+- Already Minified versions of the file will open up in the Sublime Window, instead of no output being shown.

+- Performance Imporvements

+- Javascript Not Opening Bug Fixed

+##A Request to OSX and Linux Users

+If you have installed this package, and you are finding issues with the Plugin on OSX and Linux (I can't test the plugin on these platforms), Please open a Issue Thread on GitHub and I'll try to solve it.

 ##About